JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 ![New project wizard]({{ url_for('asset', path='images/reference/js-project-setup/wizard.png') }})

-Alternatively, you can apply the `org.jetbrains.kotlin.js` plugin to a Gradle project manually in the `build.gradle` file.
+Alternatively, you can apply the `org.jetbrains.kotlin.js` plugin to a Gradle project manually in the Gradle build file (`build.gradle` or `build.gradle.kts`).
 If you use the Gradle Kotlin DSL, you can apply the plugin with `kotlin(“js”)`.

 <div class="multi-language-sample" data-lang="groovy">